-In 2018, det final year of WoodCFD, the focus is on transient CFD simulations with heat storage, wood stove optimization, NOx reduction and building integration via dynamic and CFD simulations.
-A handbook will sum up the project and give recommendations.
+In 2018, det final year of WoodCFD, the focus has been on transient CFD simulations with heat storage, wood stove optimization, NOx reduction and building integration via dynamic and CFD simulations.
+A handbook has been made that sums up the project and gives recommendations.